project-cemetery/pikcha/README.md

 Just call [Pikcha-api](https://pikcha.kamyshev.me/docs) on server-side by HTTP and return response to client-side.

+You can explore and try Pikcha-api on our [public stand](https://pikcha.kamyshev.me/docs).
+But, on this instance you can send only images from http://placekitten.com 😸

 ## Configuration

 Pikcha is [Twelve-Factor-App-ready](https://12factor.net) and can be configured using `ENV` variables.